All interview questions will include behavioral or situational interview questions.

 Tell me about a time that you were not satisfied with your work performance.
 What did you do about it?

 All interview questions around work performance are designed to explore whether you set high standards for yourself and strive to meet these standards.
 What do you consider to be a "high standard"?

 In your interview answer demonstrate how you attempt to attain high performance standards and correct substandard performance.

 "My performance review rating was lower than I had expected or wanted.
 (Situation)

 I met with my manager to establish a plan of action for improvement and set very specific targets to be met on a monthly basis.
 I worked hard to meet these targets and constantly monitored my performance.
 I also asked for regular feedback about my performance.
 (Action)

-After six months, my boss conducted another review and my rating was much higher."
+After six months, my boss conducted another review and my rating improved.
 (Result)